Country selection

 MLI-17 indicates that the CIESS/USTTB is the primary EC responsible for reviewing and approving clinical research protocols.
 Per D-No2021-0415, the CIESS/USTTB is specifically responsible for analyzing and evaluating health research projects in compliance with scientific and ethical principles; deciding on the ethical validity of research protocols submitted for its assessment; and carrying out the mid-term review of approved research protocols and regularly monitoring them in the field to ensure the research is carried out in accordance with the ethical principles.

-According to MLI-17, the INSP's EC only participate in the EC review process with the CIESS/USTTB when the research pertains to an emerging infectious disease, such as during the Ebola virus disease outbreak.
+According to MLI-17, the INSP's EC only participates in the EC review process with the CIESS/USTTB when the research pertains to an emerging infectious disease, such as during the Ebola virus disease outbreak.

 National Ethics Committee for Health and Life Sciences (CNESS)